-How Query Streams Might be Used to Build Ontologies
+How Search Engine Queries Might be Used to Build Ontologies

 What are query stream ontologies, and how might they change search?

-With Google moving towards a knowledge-based attempt to find “things” rather than “strings”, we are seeing patents that focus upon returning results that provide answers to questions in search results.
-One of those from January describes how query stream ontologies might be created from searcher’s queries, that can be used to respond to fact-based questions using information about attributes of entities.
+With Google moving towards a knowledge-based attempt to find “things” rather than “strings”, we are seeing patents that focus upon returning results that provide answers to questions in response to search engine queries.
+One of those from January describes how query stream ontologies might be created from search engine queries, that can be used to respond to fact-based questions using information about attributes of entities.

 There is a white paper from Google co-authored by the same people who are the inventors of this patent published around the time this patent was filed in 2014, and it is worth spending time reading through.
 The paper is titled, Biperpedia: An Ontology for Search Applications